Knowledge is Power

 Emulate the lives and thoughts of great men of history.

-Find out what they thought, how they worked, what books they read.
+Find out what they thought, how they worked, and what books they read.

 Learn about their lives and use them as models to shape your own.